 A Quiet Vision Board for an Intentional Life

-Renée | Creating the Beautiful Life
+Tammy Renée | Creating the Beautiful Life

-3 min read
+4 min read

 There is nothing wrong with vision boards in and of themselves.
 And yet, for some of us, they can begin to feel like another kind of visual noise, lingering in the background, urging us to do more and be more.

-At this point in our lives, however, many of us are done with the constant striving that has us ignoring our hearts, our values, and the needs of our minds, bodies, and spirits.
+By the time we reach midlife, many of us are done with the constant striving that has us ignoring our hearts, our values, and the needs of our minds, bodies, and spirits.
 Instead, we are learning to treat those parts of ourselves with more care and respect.

-One that brings clarity and calm.
+One that brings clarity rather than pressure.

 Begin With Reflection

-How do I want my days to feel?
+• How do I want my days to feel?

-What do I value most in this season of my life?
+• What do I value most in this season of my life?

-What do I want my everyday routine to look like?
+• What do I want my everyday routine to look like?

-What environments make me feel most like myself?
+• What environments make me feel most like myself?

 Keep in mind that creating a vision board isn’t just about gathering – it’s also about editing.
 So let’s ask these questions as well: